-to (g);
+to (g)-

-A contracts to let for twenty-one years to B teh right to use such part of a certain railway made by A as was upon B's land and that B should have a right of running carriages over the whole line on certain terms, and might require A to supply the necessary engine-power, and that A should during the term keep the whole railway in good repair.
-Specific performance of this contract must be refused to B. A contracts to pay an annuity to B for the lives of C and D. It turns out that at the date of the contract, C, though supposed by A and B to be alive, was dead.
-The contract cannot be specifically performed.
+A contracts to let for twenty-one years to B the right to use such part of a certain railway made by A as was upon B's land and that B should have a right of running carriages over the whole line on certain terms, and might require A to supply the necessary engine-power, and that A should during the term keep the whole railway in good repair.
+Specific performance of this contract must be refused to B.